Generic selectors

 • pH: 6-8

 The gold barb is a stunning little schooling fish that should be kept in groups of 5 or more.
-These fish are naturally green but they have been bred to have a bright golden color with amazing shining scales.
-Breeding males also develop bright red fins which really adds color to your aquarium!
+Originally green, these fish have been selectively bred for a bright golden color with shimmering scales.
+Breeding males develop bright red fins.
+They can live in an unheated aquarium (61-75°F/16-24°C) and are genuinely easy to care for.

 18. Fancy Guppies